LightShield/configs_loader_cpp/README.md

 **Partial Initialization**

-Override only what differs from defaults (requires C++20 designated initializers):
+Override only what differs from defaults:

 ```cpp
 ConfigGroup<ServerConfig> api_server{